Guardianship

 • Within 30 days of certain events happening

 It is important to file your reports on time.
-If you do not file your reports on time, you could face court fines, you might need to appear at a hearing, and the court may remove you as guardian.
+If you do not file your reports on time, you could face court fines, you might need to appear at a hearing, and the court may remove you as guardian/conservator.
 Reporting procedures vary by county.
 Some courts may require you to appear at a review hearing.
 Be sure you find out your county’s specific reporting requirements.

-Guardianship Process
+Printable Guardianship Process (PDF)

 ADDITIONAL RESOURCES